emmaxi/email-buddy/README.md

 You are free to download from Github and give it a shot.

+Besides, I've put this project on Heroku.
-Besides, you can also visit this website on [this link](https://serene-river-14310.herokuapp.com/)
+Please feel free to visit it on [this link](https://serene-river-14310.herokuapp.com/)

 ## Built With